-Empathize: Most people want more than anything to simply be heard and understood, and to see that evidence from the listener.
+Empathize: Most people want more than anything to simply be heard and understood, and to see evidence of that happening in the listener.
 Imagine yourself experiencing the same things they’re talking to you about.

 Don’t fear silence: Some people really need time to formulate a thoughtful response.
 Rushing them through or suggesting what they want to say for them hinders the opportunity to communicate honestly.

-Put aside personal prejudice: This is also quite difficult as our experiences form who we are.
+Put aside personal prejudice: This can be quite difficult as our experiences form who we are.
 Putting all those experiences aside is a skill which requires help and practice.

 Heed their tone: Sometimes the tone can hide the meaning of the words, and sometimes the tone enhances the meaning of the words.
 In listening actively it’s imperative to know which is which.

 Listen for underlying meanings, not words: Listen first for comprehension, and then a second time for ideas.

 Pay attention to non-verbal communication: People communicate through body language and facial expressions, which is why eye contact is necessary.